kubernetes/enhancements/keps/sig-api-machinery/5866-server-side-sharded-list-and-watch/README.md

 - `shardRange(...)`: A CEL function that specifies the field to hash and the start (inclusive) / end (exclusive) hex bounds (`hexStart <= x < hexEnd`) of hash values.

+### Client Library Support (`client-go`)

+For Beta, `k8s.io/apimachinery/pkg/sharding` and `k8s.io/client-go/tools/cache` will provide built-in support for sharded informers and reflectors:
+- **Shard Range Construction**: Helper utilities in `apimachinery/pkg/sharding` to construct `sharding.Selector` instances and format `ListOptions.ShardSelector` expressions for a given shard index and total shard count.
+- **Automatic Client-Side Fallback**: When configured with a `sharding.Selector`, `Reflector` automatically attaches `ShardSelector` to outgoing `LIST` and `WATCH` requests and inspects `ListMeta.ShardInfo` on responses.
+If `ShardInfo` is absent (e.g., when communicating with an API server that has `ShardedListAndWatch` disabled), `Reflector` transparently filters incoming objects client-side using `sharding.Selector.Matches` before updating the local cache store.

 ### Server Design

 Currently, the Cacher broadcasts events to all watchers that match a simple Label/Field selector.